 3. Full-Duplex Mode –

 In full-duplex mode, both stations can transmit and receive simultaneously.
 In full_duplex mode, signals going in one direction share the capacity of the link with signals going in another direction, this sharing can occur in two ways:

 - Either the link must contain two physically separate transmission paths, one for sending and the other for receiving.

-- Or the capacity is divided between signals travelling in both directions.
+- Or the capacity is divided between signals traveling in both directions.

 Full-duplex mode is used when communication in both directions is required all the time.
 The capacity of the channel, however, must be divided between the two directions.

 Example: Telephone Network in which there is communication between two persons by a telephone line, through which both can talk and listen at the same time.